 A new bullying prevention startup

 Outside helps chronic bullying victims through counselor-led, Zoom-based group therapy cohorts.
-We are hiring a CEO to scale this program into a national organization.

 One of the best interventions against chronic bullying is group therapy - an ideal setting to build social, problem-solving, and coping skills.
 Yet 98% of therapy is individual.